-Licensed primary care providers for medical, dental, and mental health and behavioral services can qualify for up to $50,000 for a two-year commitment to a high-need population.
+Licensed primary care providers for medical, dental or mental health and behavioral services can qualify for up to $50,000 for a two-year commitment to a high-need population.
 Those working part-time can get a payout of up to $25,000 for a two-year commitment.

 That money, which is intended to go straight to your student loans, can be extended year by year if you’re approved.

-Dr. Lakeisha Richardson is a board-certified OB-GYN with more than 10 years in private practice and has a lot of experience with the National Health Service Corps Loan Repayment Program.
-In her three years with the program, she’s already had $70,000 of her $200,000 in student loans forgiven and will be reapplying this January.
+Dr. Lakeisha Richardson is a board-certified OBGYN with more than 10 years in private practice.
+After three years of experience with the National Health Service Corps Loan Repayment Program, she had $70,000 of her $200,000 in student loans forgiven and planned to reapply for additional assistance.

-However, she notes there’s a lot of information you’ll need to pull together to apply, including documents from your medical school, so it can be time-consuming at first.
-In her words, “if you wait until close to the deadline, it can seem close to overwhelming.”
+However, she notes that there’s a lot of information you’ll need to pull together to apply, including documents from your medical school, so it can be time-consuming at first.
+In her words, “If you wait until close to the deadline, it can seem close to overwhelming.”

 Her advice is to gather your paperwork now, including transcripts and student loan details such as your loan amounts and interest rates.
 That way you can be ready far ahead of the application deadline.

-This program offers repayment for the equivalent of up to 60 percent of your student loans, in exchange for two years of service at a critical shortage facility or an accredited school of nursing.
-Nurses can continue their repayment help for a third year, for which they’ll get 25 percent of their remaining balance repaid.
+This program offers repayment for the equivalent of up to 85% of your student loans, in exchange for two years of service at a critical shortage facility or an accredited school of nursing.
+Nurses can continue their repayment help for a third year, for which they’ll get 25% of their remaining balance repaid.

-Perkins loans may have expired, but that doesn’t mean you can’t get help if you still have them.
-Perkins loans holders might be eligible for student loan forgiveness if they’re also in the Peace Corps or Armed Services.
-The same is true of Perkins loans holders who are teachers, nurses or medical technicians, law enforcement or corrections officers, child or family services workers, Head Start workers, or professional providers of early intervention services.
+Perkins loans have expired, but that doesn’t mean you can’t get help if you still have them.
+Perkins loans holders might be eligible for student loan forgiveness if they’re also in the Peace Corps or U.S. armed forces.
+The same is true of Perkins loan holders who are teachers, nurses or medical technicians, law enforcement or corrections officers, child or family services workers, Head Start workers, or professional providers of early intervention services.

-Although the future of Public Service Loan Forgiveness is uncertain, this is still an option you can try for student loan forgiveness in Utah.
+Although Public Service Loan Forgiveness is not without problems, this is still an option you can try for student loan forgiveness in Utah.

-If you’ve already made the required qualifying number of payments, you can click here to find out how to apply for Public Service Loan Forgiveness.
+If you’ve already made the required qualifying number of payments, learn about how to apply for Public Service Loan Forgiveness.

 Teachers throughout the nation get their own student loan repayment help through Teacher Loan Forgiveness.

 Teachers can become eligible if they teach full-time for five consecutive years in schools that serve low-income families.
 In return, they can receive up to $5,000 in student loan forgiveness.
-Bump that number to $17,500 if for math, science, or special education teachers.
+Bump that number to $17,500 if you’re a math, science or special education teacher.
 Qualified teachers can apply here.